DanielleQuinn/FFAW_April2022/README.md

 `install.packages(ggplot2)`
 `install.packages(stringr)`

 *If you are not familiar with running code in RStudio or are not able to install the packages, don't worry!
-We will cover this during the workshop.
-It saves time if you can do this before March 4, but if not, there will be time on February 23 dedicated to completing this task.*
+We will cover this during the workshop, but it will save you some time if you can do this before then.*

 #### 4. Download the workshop materials